Cannibalism in poultry: Group size

 Increased group sizes in larger cages or floor systems can elevate the risk of cannibalism and feather pecking, probably due to the spread of the behaviour through social learning.

 Light manipulations

-Lights are sometimes provided in nest-boxes to attract hens to use the nests, but this practice has been correlated with an increased risk of cannibalism.
+Lights are sometimes provided in nest-boxes to attract hens to use the nests.
+However, this practice has been correlated with an increased risk of cannibalism.

 Perches

 Rearing chicks with access to perches by four weeks of age has been associated with increased use of perches, and reduced cannibalism, in adulthood.

 Selective breeding and genetics

 A sibling-selection programme has genetically selected a low mortality line which shows decreased mortality from cannibalism compared to a control line.

 Eyewear

 Cannibalism may be reduced by fitting hens with a range of eyewear.
 Rose-tinted glasses or contact lenses have been used.
 Opaque spectacles, or blinders, have also been used.
 For both spectacles and blinders, there are versions held in place by circlips in the nares of the bird, or others in which a pin pierces the nasal septum.
 The piercing method is illegal in the UK.
 It is theorized that — as with placing red filters over windows, or keeping the birds in red light — the coloured lenses prevent the birds from recognising the blood or raw flesh of other hens, thereby diminishing cannibalistic behaviour.